Senior Assistant Director for Transfer and Residency

 Alma mater: University of Oregon, BA ’85, in Broadcast Journalism

-Family members who attended the UO: My wife Kathie graduated from UO in ’86 with a BS Journalism, my son attended the UO in ’08, and my daughter is currently attending the UO and will graduate in the spring 2016.
+Family members who attended the UO: My wife Kathie graduated from UO in 1986 with a BS Journalism, my son attended the UO in 2008, and my daughter graduated in 2016.

-Favorite hang-out place on campus: I like the EMU Amphitheatre.
+Favorite place to hang out on campus: I like the EMU Amphitheatre.
 You can hear students making speeches.
 You can grab a bite to eat.
 Sometimes you might hear On the Rocks perform.

 Favorite thing to do in Eugene: I love going to Duck football, basketball, and volleyball games.

 Tips for college success: Go to class.
 Have discipline.
 Put in the hard work to get the results that you seek.

 Why I decided to work at the UO: I truly enjoy helping students and parents see the opportunity in getting a college education.
 I love that we get to help students figure out if our school is the right fit for them and their educational goals.